cannatag/ldap3/docs/manual/source/bind.rst

 are a local server matter.
 The LDAP protocol doesn't specify how the identity must be stored on the server nor how the authorization ACLs are specified.

-The bind operation specify 4 different methods to authenticate to the server:
+The Bind operation specify 4 different methods to authenticate to the server:

 * Simple bind: you provide user credentials by the means of a username (in a dn form) and a password.

-* Anonymous simple Bind: the user and password are passed as empty strings
+* Anonymous simple Bind: the user and password are passed as empty strings.

 * Unauthenticated simple Bind: you pass a username without a password.
 This method, even if specified in the protocol, should not be used because is higly insecure and should be forbidden by the server.
 It was used for tracing purpose.